ergor/hsrails/README.md

 # hsrails
 ### High Speed Rails

-A spigot/bukkit plugin to make minecarts worth building again.
+A spigot/bukkit plugin to make minecarts worth building.

-For Minecraft version **1.14** and tested working on **1.15, 1.16.3, 1.19**.
+For Minecraft version **1.21.1** and tested working on **1.14, 1.15, 1.16.3, 1.19**.
 Will most likely work just fine on **newer versions as well**.

 Place a powered rail on a _boost block_ (`redstone block` by default) to build high-speed rail.
 Place on any other block to get a regular powered rail.